-The QServer configuration file has a parameter that is set to indicate whether or not FME Servers are being run by Process Monitors.
-This is the recommended configuration.
+The QServer configuration file has a parameter that is set to indicate whether or not FME Servers are being run by the Process Monitor.
+Running FME Servers with the Process Monitor is the recommended configuration, and the QServer parameter is set by default to indicate this fact.